Current as of August 2023 | Download print version (in PDF)

 As a membership-based organization, an association is governed substantially by the agreement among its members.
 An association can be voluntarily dissolved if it reaches its expiration date, accomplishes its objectives, or if its members agree to dissolve it (as long as doing so is not prohibited by law).
 Under Article 7 of Staatsblad 1870-64, assets remaining after liquidation can be owned by the members or divided based on their contributions.

-Members of the association can receive their contributions back from remaining assets after the State Receiver (Balai Harta Peninggalan) completes the liquidation process.
+Members of an association can receive their contributions back from remaining assets after the State Receiver (Balai Harta Peninggalan) completes the liquidation process.

 3. Societal Organizations without Legal Entity Status